syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ### Tooltip Duration

-This property [`ShowDuration`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_ShowDurationProperty) in [`ChartTooltip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html) sets the duration time for tooltip to be displayed in milliseconds.
+The [`ShowDuration`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_ShowDurationProperty) property in the [`ChartTooltip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html) sets the duration time for the tooltip to be displayed in milliseconds.

 The following code example demonstrates the duration of the tooltip set as 5 seconds.